Which school do you want to support?

 Most of the costs of education are "people" costs, of which the largest share is teachers.
 Forty years ago, teachers in most states earned a bit more than double the average per-capita income.
 Since then, teacher pay has kept pace with inflation, but has not kept up with overall growth in average wages.

 The "savings" from relatively slow growth in teacher pay has mostly been invested in hiring teachers to drive down class sizes in most states, which has helped to address the needs of English learners and students with learning disabilities.
-Smaller classes serve the aim of making education more universal, and were a key response to the policy direction to "leave no child behind."
+Smaller classes serve the aim of making education more universal, and they were a key response to the policy direction to "leave no child behind."

 Technology has been the key driver behind productivity gains across other sectors of the economy, and it seems likely that education will follow the same pattern.
 For example, computer-based learning works increasingly well for many students, especially for learning math.
 Computers cannot replace teachers, but they can help them.
 Leading examples such as Khan Academy, Rocketship Education and School of One are discussed in Ed100 Lesson 6.6.